Throughline

 Inspired by the Tupperware model, entrepreneurs could create a platform for local artisans to host home parties where they showcase and sell their crafts.
 This could include handmade jewelry, pottery, or artisanal foods.
 The model would leverage the social aspect of home gatherings, allowing artisans to build relationships with customers while demonstrating their products.
 Implementing this could involve developing an online platform where artisans can register, schedule home party events, and manage orders.
 The target audience would be local artisans and their communities, providing them a way to earn income while fostering local connections.
 Marketing could include social media promotion, partnerships with local influencers, and community events to draw attention to these gatherings.

-Marketplace Medium Score: 7.2/10
+Type: Marketplace Difficulty: Medium Score: 7.2/10

 From: The Queen of Tupperware